EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 When a third party app requests access to protocols, the EduID Mobile App allows the users to decide which Federation Services should be granted for access (7).

-If a user refuses access to any service, then that thrid will receive no authorization and no information about the user or potential services.
+If a user refuses access to any service, then that third will receive no authorization and no information about the user or potential services.

 App authorization is only possible if the user's EduID Mobile App client has been authorized by the Federation Service (5).